 15. Piri Piri Pepper

 Originated in South Africa, Piri Piri or Peri Peri peppers have a lot of heat.
 Their Scoville unit ranges from 50,000 to 175,000 SHU.
 Compared to Jalapeño, Piri Piri peppers can be up to 40 times hotter.
-When unripe, these oblong peppers are green and change to red when ripe.
+As these oblong peppers ripen, they change from green to red in color.

-Although this type of pepper is very hot, it is also very sweet and smokey, which is flavorful.
-You can make delicious sauce from it to serve with vegetables and meats.
+Although this type of pepper is very hot, it is also very sweet and flavorful.
+You can make delicious sauces from its fruits to serve with vegetables and meats.
 People also dry and grind them into powdered form and sprinkle them on the dishes to add a kick.

 Traditionally, Piri Piri peppers are used to marinate foods.
 Their excellent taste pairs very well with chicken.
 They are also excellent for making chili.
 Remember to find some delicious dishes to enjoy alongside chili.
 If you want some extreme experience, try them with ice cream!
 You can never forget that amazing taste.